Regulator Performance Framework

 • Policies concerning registration, compliance, investigation processes and other matters are available on the Board’s website.

-• A compliments and complaints process is detailed on the Board’s website.
+• A revised compliments and complaints process is detailed on the Board’s website.
 Stakeholders and members of the public are encouraged to provide feedback that will help the Board improve its services.

 4.